Atharva-Malode/Data-structure-and-algorithm/README.md

-Hello folks This is Just a data structure and algorithm revision repository
+made to have quick recap of data structure and algorithm